Some Favorite Sites

 VH1 Saves The Schools’ Music

-Posted to: Arts & Entertainment, Music, Schools, Fair Haven
+Posted to: Arts & Culture, Music, Schools, Fair Haven

 In the first-ever practice with their school’s new band, budding brass players learned to puff less, buzz more—and rein in the great power that comes with blowing the trombone.